 In 2016, with the passage of the 21st Century Cures Act, the suppliers will now receive the adjustments for claims.
 After which many would consider they had a lengthy delay, the suppliers are beginning to get repayments.

 The problem with the implementation of Durable Medical Equipment (DME) MACs is that CMS had provided the 24 weeks for completion which concluded in November 2017.
 The lengthy delay which happened to complete the implementation process for the quarterly update and the announcement of it by the CMS.
 As of data received by CMS, the data reveals that 40.1 percent decrease in the location of DME suppliers nationwide since 2013.

-The figure gives an indication How DME market is currently dealing with instability due to competitive bidding especially in the nationwide expansion of bidding derived rates.
-The suppliers demand for a need of reform to stabilize the market and thus what we might see in the future in term of equipment market.
+The figure gives an indication of How the DME market is currently dealing with instability due to competitive bidding especially in the nationwide expansion of bidding derived rates.
+The suppliers demand a need for reform to stabilize the market and thus what we might see in the future in term of the equipment market.

 The CMS had also delayed the rollout of Round 2019 for the competitive bidding program.
 CMS laid out several programs to include the consolidation of separate bidding rounds, new CPAP specific competitive bidding areas (CBAs), CPAP bundling test markets, lead item bidding, and bid bonds.
 The suppliers eagerly waited for the update but on the arrival, there were no substantial DME related changes.

 For many who have questioned the frequent regulations of the CMS for the Durable Medical Equipment (DME).
 What will be the likely future for the suppliers?
 The steady drop in the number of suppliers for the past four years.
 Due to pressure from the suppliers, CMS has considered implementing the key reforms to competitive bidding to assist in pushing price-ups.

 Surety Bond Requirements for the reducing bad and out-of-state suppliers